ployground/ploy/README.rst

 Overview
 ========

-mr.awsome is a commandline-tool (aws) to manage and control Amazon Webservice's EC2 instances.
-Once configured with your AWS key, you can create, delete, monitor and ssh into instances, as well as perform scripted tasks on them (via fabfiles).
+mr.awsome is a commandline-tool (aws) to provision, manage and control server instances.
-Examples are adding additional, pre-configured webservers to a cluster (including updating the load balancer), performing automated software deployments and creating backups - each with just one call from the commandline.
-Aw(e)some, indeed, if we may say so...
+What kind of server instances these are depends on the used plugins.
+There are plugins for EC2 (mr.awsome.ec2), FreeBSD Jails (mr.awsome.ezjail) and more.
+You can create, delete, monitor and ssh into instances while mr.awsome handles the details like ssh fingerprint checking.
+Additional plugins provide advanced functionality like integrating Fabric (mr.awsome.fabric) and Ansible (mr.awsome.ansible).

 Installation
 ============

 mr.awsome is best installed with easy_install, pip or with zc.recipe.egg in a buildout.
 It installs two scripts, ``aws`` and ``assh``.

 With zc.recipe.egg you can set a custom configfile location like this::